• Menu

 Traverse the Iconic Capilano Suspension Bridge

 Visiting Capilano Suspension Bridge Park is easily one of the best things to do in Vancouver in spring.
-This can’t miss attraction has been welcoming visitors since its construction 130 years ago – so be sure to catch a glimpse.
+This can’t-miss attraction has been welcoming visitors since its construction 130 years ago – so be sure to catch a glimpse.

 If you’re fortunate enough to visit this popular Vancouver attraction in spring, you’ll encounter just a fraction of summer’s crowds.
 This means those crucial Instagrammable shots won’t include dozens of shot-ruining guests.